GMAT Syllabus 2024

 Number of Questions Total Time

-The test also allows you to take 2 optional breaks of 8 minutes between the sections.
-The time for the breaks and the time to read the instructions at the beginning of the test have not been included in the above table.
+The test also allows you to take one optional break of 10 minutes that you can take either between the first and second sections or between the second and the third sections.
+The time for the break and the time to read the instructions at the beginning of the test have not been included in the above table.

-The GMAT exam has four sections - the Quantitative Reasoning, the Verbal Reasoning, the Analytical Writing Assessment (AWA), and the Integrated Reasoning (IR) sections .
+The GMAT exam has three sections - the Quantitative Reasoning, the Verbal Reasoning, and the Data Insights (DI) section.

-Let us look at each of these sections and understand what the syllabus and the pattern is for each of these GMAT sections.
+Let us look at each of these sections and understand what the syllabus and the question types are for each of these GMAT sections.

 What is tested in GMAT Quant?
 What is the Quantitative Aptitude syllabus?

 The GMAT syllabus for Quant is, at its simplest, high school math.
 What maths did you learn in the first two years of high school?
-Arithmetic, Algebra, and Geometry right?
+Arithmetic and Algebra right?
 Those are the very same topics that constitute the syllabus of the GMAT Quant section.

 Here is a partial list of the topics that you will have GMAT Quant questions from